mblayman/markwiki/markwiki/templates/MarkWiki/Features.md

 ### Git integration

 Git can be enabled on Markwiki to handle the versioning of your different wiki pages.
-This allows you to view file's history of each page and get back to any version in a few clicks.
+This allows you to view a file's history of each page and get back to any version in a few clicks.

-To use it, please make sure `git` is in your PATH and then follow instructions under  `MarkWiki Specific Settings` in [[Markwiki/Settings]].
+To use it, please make sure `git` is in your PATH and then follow instructions under  `MarkWiki Specific Settings` in [[MarkWiki/Settings]].

 ### Customization